module specification

 Type Weighting Qualifying mark Description

-Practical Assessment 50% You will present a short written cue introducing the subject, location and reporter followed by a 2'00-2'30min film
+Coursework 70% 1.
+You will submit a short written cue introducing the news story, the subject, location and reporter followed by a 2'00

 (Please note that module timeslots are subject to change)